Fusion-Power-Plant-Framework/bluemira/documentation/source/equilibria/equilibria.rst

 - :math:`\textbf{Q}_{\nu}^{\mu}` is Olver's definition of the associated Legendre function of the second kind.

-Toroidal coordinates are defined as :math:`\tau = \ln\frac{d_1}{d_2}` and :math:`\sigma  = sign(z - z_0) \arccos\frac{d_1^2 + d_2^2 - 4 R_0^2}{2 d_1 d_2}`where, :math:`d_1^2 = (R + R_0)^2 + (z - z_0)^2`and :math: :`d_2^2 = (R - R_0)^2 + (z - z_0)^2`.
+Toroidal coordinates are defined as :math:`\tau = \ln\frac{d_1}{d_2}` and :math:`\sigma  = sign(z - z_0) \arccos\frac{d_1^2 + d_2^2 - 4 R_0^2}{2 d_1 d_2}` where, :math:`d_1^2 = (R + R_0)^2 + (z - z_0)^2` and :math:`d_2^2 = (R - R_0)^2 + (z - z_0)^2`, and :math:`R_0` and :math:`Z_0` are the coordinates of the focus point.

 Toroidal harmonic amplitudes can be implemented as a set of constraints or targets in a coilset optimisation.
 The TH amplitudes are used to preserve the coilset contribution in the region occupied by the core plasma (i.e. the region characterised by closed flux surfaces), enabling modification of the poloidal magnetic configuration outside the core region without (significantly) altering the plasma equilibrium.

-Potential benefits to using TH as a set of constraints include:
+Potential benefits of using TH as a set of constraints include:

 - We can choose not to re-solve for the plasma equilibrium at each optimisation step, since the coilset contribution to the core plasma (within the LCFS) is constrained.

 - We have a minimal set of constraints (a set of harmonic amplitudes) for the core plasma contribution, which can reduce the dimensionality of the problem we are considering.

-To set up a toroidal harmonic constraint, we first find the significant poloidal modes and their amplitude values using equations  :eq:` ToroidalHarmonics `and :eq:` PoloidalFlux `.
+To set up a toroidal harmonic constraint, we first find the significant poloidal modes and their amplitude values using equations :eq:`PoloidalFlux` and :eq:`ToroidalHarmonics`.

 The user chooses the:

 - Number of degrees of freedom (DoF) appropriate for the given optimisation problem – this limits the number of poloidal modes that can be used in the TH approximation.
 The default value will allow DoF up to the number of coilset currents being optimised.

 - Normalised psi value of the flux surface within which the coilset contribution to psi will be constrained.

 Then these values are input in `toroidal_harmonic_approximation`, which iterates through all the combinations of cos and sin modes up to the DoF limit.
 For each iteration:

 - Psi values for a set of sampled positions within the selected flux surface are found and used to determine the amplitudes of the contributing poloidal modes.

 - L2 norm of the error between the approximated coilset psi and the true coilset psi is calculated.

-The `toroidal_harmonic_approximation` returns the result as a `ToroidalHarmonicsSelectionResult`for the approximate psi with the smallest difference to the true coilset psi in the selected closed flux region.
+The `toroidal_harmonic_approximation` returns the result as a `ToroidalHarmonicsSelectionResult` for the approximate psi with the smallest difference to the true coilset psi in the selected closed flux region.
 This contains all the information needed to set up a `ToroidalHarmonicConstraint`, as well as supporting information that can be used in analysis.

 A `ToroidalHarmonicsSelectionResult` contains the combination of modes (and their amplitude values) that gives the best approximation when compared using an L2 norm of the error across the psi map.
-These can be then implemented as an A\bf{x} = b constraint or magnetic target using the equation :eq:`THAmplitudeCurrentRelation`.
+These can be then implemented as an :math:`A\bf{x} = b` constraint or magnetic target using equation :eq:`THAmplitudeCurrentRelation`.

 .. math::
    :label: THAmplitudeCurrentRelation

    A_m^{\cos, \sin} = \frac{\mu_0 I_c}{2^{\frac{5}{2}}} factorial\_term \frac{\sinh(
    \tau_c)}
    {\Delta_c^{\frac{1}{2}}} P_{m - \frac{1}{2}}^{-1}(\cosh(\tau_c)) ^{\cos}_{\sin}(m